Levi-Huynh/Sprint-Challenge--Hash-BC/interview.md

 3) Know the diff between arrays & Python lists

 1) array:
-    Seq of elements of the same type, stored in a contiguous block of memory
+    Seq of elements of the same type, sequential, stored in a contiguous block of memory

 How to declare array?
 1) determine how big the array needs to be